yankouskia/localize-react/README.md

 - `children` - children to render
 - `locale` - [OPTIONAL] locale to be used for translations.
 If locale is not specified regular translations object will be used as map of `{ descriptor: translations }`
 - `translations` - object with translations
+- `disableCache` - boolean variable to disable cache on runtime (`false` by default).
+Setting this to `true` could affect runtime performance, but could be useful for development.

 Example: